Skip to content

 A: Here is some suggested wording if parents ask to know more about the survey:

-Children in years xxxxx (amend as necessary) are taking part in a survey being conducted on behalf of [local authority name] through the University of Oxford.
-The survey provides an opportunity for pupils to voice their opinions on different health and wellbeing themes and have some influence on the future provision of health and wellbeing resources.
-Our school will get feedback on our pupils’ school experience and useful information for future Ofsted inspections.
+Children the school/ in years xxxxx [amend as necessary] are taking part in a survey being conducted on behalf of [local authority name] through the University of Oxford.
+The survey provides an opportunity for students to voice their opinions on different health and wellbeing themes and will be used to understand the mental health needs of our students and also help plan provision of health and wellbeing resources.
+Our school will get feedback on our students’ school experience and useful information for us to learn about our students and also to provide information, for example, to governors and for future Ofsted inspections.
 The survey is conducted to collect averages of children’s behaviour and no directly identifying information, such as names, emails or addresses, is taken.
-In addition, we take extensive precautions to ensure pupils cannot be identified.
-We look forward to sharing the information with parents/carers later in the year when the data has been analysed.
+Extensive precautions are taken to ensure students cannot be identified.
+We look forward to sharing the information with parents/carers later in the year when the findings are available.

 Q: Can I look at the survey before the pupils?